agungsptr/simple-visit-card-information-system/README.md

 ## HOW TO RUN
 1. Clone this project
 2. At root directory copy .env.example to .env
+3. Create database named "SIKK"
-3. Open terminal this several command
+4. Open terminal this several command
 - composer install
 - php artisan key:generate
 - php artisan storage:link
 - php artisan migrate
 - php artisan db:seed
-4. To run this project in terminal type
+5. To run this project in terminal type
 - php artisan serve
-5. You can login using
+6. You can login using
 - username : agung
 - password : 123